SciNim/fmu.nim/README.md

 Lazy set values (given it is only called when `isDirtyValues == true` in the model) for all variable that are computed from other variables.

+// Lazy set values for all variable that are computed from other variables. void calculateValues(ModelInstance *comp) {
+    //if (comp->state == modelInitializationMode) {
+    //  initialization code here
+    //  set first time event, if any, using comp->eventInfo.nextEventTime
+    //}

 #### Example: `inc.nim`
 Defines:
 ```nim